Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Background and problem description

-Federated search is a retrieval paradigm where a query is executed across multiple independent data sources, aggregating relevant results without requiring data to be present in a single database~\cite{shokouhi2011federated}.
-In the context of \ac{RAG}, federated search can enhance response accuracy by dynamically selecting appropriate knowledge bases for a given query.
+Federated search is an information retrieval setting in which a query is executed across multiple independent data sources and the results are aggregated without centralizing the underlying data~\cite{shokouhi2011federated}.
+A key challenge in federated search is resource selection, i.e., determining which data sources should be queried~\cite{wang2024feb4rag}.
+In \ac{RAG} systems operating over multiple repositories, source relevance varies substantially across queries, making accurate relevance estimation essential for efficient retrieval.

+We empirically show this by analyzing data source relevance using corpora and questions from the \mirage benchmark (more details can be found in \Cref{sec:experimental_setup}).
+This benchmark contains a large number of medical multiple-choice questions and answers and is divided into five question sets~\cite{xiong-etal-2024-benchmarking}.
+As knowledge backend for \ac{RAG} we use four different data sources (corpora), namely \pubmed, \statpearls, \wikipedia and \textbooks.
+For each question, we determine which corpora are relevant by considering a corpus relevant if at least one document originating from that corpus appears in the top-15 retrieved results.

-A key challenge in federated \ac{RAG} search is determining which data sources are relevant to a given query and retrieving information only from those sources.
-Not all data sources contribute equally to the queries.
-We empirically show this by analyzing chunk relevance using corpora and questions from the \textsc{MIRAGE} benchmark. \Cref{fig:routing} shows the relevance of different corpora, highlighting the variability in corpus relevance depending on the query.
-For example, the bar corresponding to the \textsc{MedQA} question set and the \textsc{StatPearls} corpus shows a relevance score of 53.6\%, meaning that for 53.6\% of queries in \textsc{MedQA}, at least one chunk in the retrieved relevant chunks originates from \textsc{StatPearls}.
-While some corpora, such as \textsc{PubMed}, consistently provide valuable information for all question sets, relying on a single corpus is often insufficient.
+\Cref{fig:routing} shows the overall relevance of different corpora, highlighting how corpus usefulness varies across question sets.
+For example, the bar corresponding to the \textsc{MedQA} question set and the \textsc{StatPearls} corpus shows a relevance score of 89.32\%, meaning that for 89.32\% of queries in \textsc{MedQA}, at least one document in the retrieved relevant documents originates from \textsc{StatPearls}.
+While some corpora, such as \textsc{PubMed}, consistently provide valuable, relevant information for all question sets, relying on a single corpus is often insufficient.
 Indeed, results from~\cite{xiong-etal-2024-benchmarking} demonstrate that combining multiple corpora improves retrieval performance.
-Corpora, such as \textsc{StatPearls} or \textsc{Wikipedia}, are useful in specific cases.
-The differences in corpus relevance underscore the importance of adequate resource selection for a given query.
+Some corpora, such as \statpearls or \wikipedia, are only useful in particular cases.
+The \textbooks corpus, for example, is mostly irrelevant for the \textsc{PubMedQA} question set.
+The differences in corpus relevance motivate the importance of adequate resource selection for a given query.